DEADLINES FOR ALL SCHOLARSHIPS

 4. HIT Program at Neosho County Community College

 - Applicant must request two (2) letters of recommendation be submitted by the deadline via the electronic Recommendation Form found on the KHIMA website.
 The letters of recommendation should be submitted by an employer, academic counselor, directed practice supervisor or a professional contact.
 Persons serving as references should be knowledgeable of the applicant’s character and ability.
-The applicant is responsible for providing the electronic Recommendation Form link to the person selected as references.
+The applicant is responsible for providing the electronic Recommendation Form link to the person selected as reference.

 - The electronic Verification of Enrollement form must be completed, signed and submitted by the program director by the deadline.

 - Applications will be available electronically via the KHIMA website format.
 Overall Grade Point Average (GPA) should be included.
 HIA students should include the summer (last year) semester grades.
 HIT students should include the spring (last year) semester grades.
 Graduate students should include their last semester’s grades.